JSRobertOuimet/allison-batoff-portfolio-v1/src/pages/case-studies/design-operations.md

 We are adapting the design system based on feedback to address any gaps and ensure the resources are clear and easy to understand by all roles in the organization.
 Our goal is to mature our design system to a place where it reduces strain on teams to focus on larger, more complex problems.

-To see an example from the design system, please visit Guidelines for Accordion Panels.
+To see an example from the design system, please visit <a href="https://docs.google.com/document/d/118pLFl4A3BgZ4gy19spOVMT0Atm-n-H_/edit?usp=sharing&ouid=115945092855345335283&rtpof=true&sd=true" target="_blank">Guidelines for Accordion Panels</a>.

 ### Accessibility

 Creating applications and experiences that are accessible for all users is a key tenant of the Government of Canada digital standards.
-With the introduction of the Accessible Canada Act in 2019 there has been a renewed focus on accessibility in our organization.
+With the introduction of the <a href="https://www.canada.ca/en/employment-social-development/programs/accessible-canada/act-summary.html" target="_blank">Accessible Canada Act</a> in 2019 there has been a renewed focus on accessibility in our organization.

 Addressing the accessibility problems of our portfolio is a large undertaking, so we broke this down into smaller increments of work.
 We began with an initiative to improve accessibility literacy in the organization.
 We started by ensuring that every component and pattern in our design system included guidelines on accessible use and implementation.
 We then built a knowledge base that includes training, recommended conferences and webinars, checklists, testing tools, online resources, and articles on getting started.
 Finally, we ran workshops and collaborative learning sessions both with the design community and with our product teams.

 In the current phase of this project, we are procuring automated accessibility testing software for one product team.
 This team will pilot test the software and we will measure whether having these tools results in a better quality, more accessible product for the end users.

-To see an example from the accessibility knowledge base, please visit Getting to Know WCAG 2.2.
+To see an example from the accessibility knowledge base, please visit <a href="https://docs.google.com/document/d/1P1zvoQ7YmlZRgAZ9hxL7Uyu9n_K07ijq/edit?usp=sharing&ouid=115945092855345335283&rtpof=true&sd=true" target="_blank">Getting to Know WCAG 2.2</a>.

 ### Staffing